LukasTycho/fourier_animation/readme.md

-# A Visualisation of the Fourier-Systhesis
+# A Visualisation of the Fourier-Synthesis

-*readme for fourier_animation.py*

 This script is written in Python 3.8.8 and uses the matplotlib and numpy modules.